-We are not planning to declare a dividend in either cash or shares in the near future since our policy will be to retain any earnings received for the future exploration of the Standard or any other mineral claims obtained by us.
-Dividends are only declared by your Director when he feels that surplus funds can be distributed to the shareholders without encroaching upon working capital of our Company.
+We are not planning to declare a dividend in either cash or shares in the near future since our policy will be to retain any earnings received for the future exploration of any mineral claims obtained by us.
+Dividends are only declared by your Directors when they feel that surplus funds can be distributed to the shareholders without encroaching upon working capital of our Company.